-The Counseling Center at Georgia Southern is where students can go to participate in programs and receive services designed to help them handle day-to-day challenges and encourage their personal growth and development.
+The Georgia Southern Counseling Center is where students can go to participate in programs and receive services designed to help them handle day-to-day challenges and encourage their personal growth and development.

 Specific services include: